-How To Succeed When Printing With Flexible Filament
+How to Succeed when 3D Printing with TPU and Flexible Filament

 When most people think of 3D printing materials, plastics like PLA, ABS, or nylon are some of the first materials that come to mind.
 These materials all have one thing in common: their rigidity.
 Sometimes you want a part that is ductile and able to bend or compress as it is stressed.
 Fortunately, there's more than just rigid 3D printing materials; from TPU to PRO Series Flex, flexible 3D printing filaments are widely useful materials to have at the ready.
 By design, these filaments are essentially printable rubber, allowing you to create complex elastic designs in your specific shape for any project or product requirements.
 Flexible filaments come in a variety of colors, chemical make-ups, and hardness, giving you the flexibility to apply their various properties in unique ways.
 Let's talk about how to successfully 3D print flexible filaments.